 CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 It is amazing how much a simple adjustment to someone’s nose can create so much harmony within the face.
-Double board certified plastic surgeon, Dr. Paul Warner Papillion loves performing rhinoplasties.
-His meticulous and detail oriented nature are perfect for such a delicate refined procedure as rhinoplasty.
+Double board-certified plastic surgeon, Dr. Paul Warner Papillion loves performing rhinoplasties.
+His meticulous and detail-oriented nature is perfect for such a delicate refined procedure as rhinoplasty.
 During your consultation, you will discuss your desires and actually look at mock animations to see exactly what your predicted result would be.
 This is a fun, exciting process that both you and Dr. Papillion will enjoy.
 Keep reading below as Dr. Papillion answered some of the most commonly asked questions about rhinoplasty!

 Downtime: 7-10 days

 Also known as: rhinoplasty, nose job, closed rhinoplasty, open rhinoplasty, reduction rhinoplasty.

 Yes.
 Scarless Rhinoplasty is really not scarless… the incisions are just hidden inside the nose.
 For patients who need small adjustments, a scarless or “closed rhinoplasty” is a good option.

 Open Rhinoplasty is the more traditional surgical approach where you make a small incision across the columella, and you elevate the skin to reveal the cartilage and bones that make up the shape of your nose.
 This is the approach I use the most due to its versatility and ability to address more features of the nose.